Tunnelling of a composite particle in presence of a magnetic field: Model and methods

+where $l$ is the mean separation of the particles and $d$ is the width of the well.
+Potential of the rectangular barrier is defined as $V(x)=V_0 \theta(a/2-|x|)$, strength of the magnetic field is characterized by splitting of energy levels $f(x)=u\theta(b/2-|x|)$, and $\sigma_x$ denotes the Pauli-X matrix.

+Our model is identical as the one in Saito and Kayanuma \cite{Saito} with the addition of interaction with the magnetic field.
+The qualitative features of results obtained for one dimensional composite particle model are expected to be retained in a three dimensional model, as shown in \cite{shegelski2005}, at least for the s-wave component.
+Magnetic field strength is approximated by a step-function which is reasonable if the field is confined to a narrow layer around the barrier.
+A model where only one of the particles has spin-1/2 allows us to study the effects of a general two-level internal degree of freedom on tunnelling without considering a range of other system-dependent effects.
+It can be justified e.g. if one of the particles has a much larger magnetic moment than the other, as is frequently the case with excitons.

 Tunnelling of a composite particle through a single square potential barrier is equivalent to successive tunnelling through two potential barriers \cite{Saito}.
 The potential is equal to $V_0$ in the regions where $2x-a-l+d/2 \leq y \leq 2x+a-l+d/2$ and $-2x-a-l+d/2 \leq y \leq -2x+a-l+d/2$.
 Where these regions coalesce (which happens if $l-d/2 < a$) the potential is $2V_0$.
-We define the potential $W(x,y)$ with these properties.
+The potential defined with these properties is denoted $W(x,y)$.
+Time-independent Schrödinger equation for the system is thus: